19120 N Pima Rd #100, Scottsdale, Arizona 85255

 Mini-band variations are a key part of our warm-up because they target and strengthen the smaller, often underdeveloped muscles around the hips—specifically the TFL (tensor fasciae latae), glute medius, and glute minimus.

 These smaller glute muscles play a vital role in stabilizing the hips, knees, and lower back.
 Weakness in these areas can lead to hip degeneration, knee injuries, and lower back pain over time.
-By incorporating mini-band exercises into our warm-up, we help clients strengthen these muscles, improving their overall movement and reducing the risk of injury.
+By incorporating mini-band exercises into our warm-up, we help clients strengthen these muscles, improving their overall movement and reducing the risk of injury—especially in semi-private group fitness classes offered to clients across Scottsdale, including Cave Creek and Troon.

 4. Hip and Shoulder Controlled Articular Rotations (C.A.R.s)